Chart Color Schemes

 Bellevue Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bellevue Heights' dwelling structure, as assessed in the latest Census, consisted of 85.7% houses and 14.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 78.8% houses and 21.2% other dwellings.
-Home ownership in Bellevue Heights was higher at 46.3%, with the rest being mortgaged (41.8%) or rented (11.9%).
-The median monthly mortgage repayment was $1,750, lower than Adelaide metro's average of $1,992.
-The median weekly rent figure in Bellevue Heights was $370, compared to Adelaide metro's $335.
+Dwelling structure in Bellevue Heights, evaluated at the latest Census, consisted of 85.7% houses and 14.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 78.8% houses and 21.2% other dwellings.
+Home ownership in Bellevue Heights was at 46.3%, with mortgaged dwellings at 41.8% and rented dwellings at 11.9%.
+The median monthly mortgage repayment in the area was $1,750, lower than Adelaide metro's average of $1,992.
+The median weekly rent figure for Bellevue Heights was recorded at $370, compared to Adelaide metro's $335.
 Nationally, Bellevue Heights' mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing